Tarnya Cooper

-Tarnya Cooper is an art historian and author who is currently the National Trust's Curatorial & Collections Director.
+Tarnya Cooper is an English art historian and author who is currently the National Trust's Curatorial & Collections Director.

 She has previously been the Chief Curator and Curatorial Director at the National Portrait Gallery, London.

 Education and employment

-Cooper received her MA in art history from The Courtauld Institute of Art in 1996 where she studied Dutch and Flemish art.
-She obtained a D Phil from the University of Sussex in 2002.
+Cooper received her MA in art history from the Courtauld Institute of Art in 1996 where she studied Dutch and Flemish art.
+She obtained a DPhil from the University of Sussex in 2002.
+The title of her thesis (2001) was: Memento mori portraiture: painting, Protestant culture and the patronage of middle elites in England and Wales, 1540 - 1630.

 She was Assistant Curator of the College Art Collections and taught art history at University College London.

 She moved to the NPG in 2002 to become the 16th Century Curator.
 She led the seven-year "Making Art in Tudor Britain" project.
 This project encompassed a detailed and comprehensive scientific survey of Tudor paintings in the NPG.
 The NPG received a grant from the Getty Foundation to enable her to write Citizen Portrait based in part on her D Phil dissertation together with her research in her role as curator at the NPG.
-In 2010 she was awarded a senior research fellowship by the Paul Mellon Centre which enabled her to complete the book.
+In 2010 she was awarded a senior research fellowship by the Paul Mellon Centre for Studies in British Art which enabled her to complete the book.

 She was appointed Chief Curator at the NPG in 2011 and was elected as a fellow of the Society of Antiquaries of London in June of that year.

 In January 2018 she became the National Trust's Curatorial & Collections Director.
 In this role she will deliver the Trust’s curatorial strategy, including research, engagement, and care for collections and buildings.